 \subsection{Classical shadows}

-The framework of classical shadows allows use to rewrite the expectation value $o = \Tr[O\rho]$ which we want to estimate in terms of those random variables accessible in the experiment~\cite{Huang2019PredictingFeatures,Huang2020Predicting}.
-To this end, consider any measurement settings $Q \in \mc{P}^n$ that is \ac{QWC}-compatible with $O$, see \cref{def:compatability}.
-Given a state $\rho$, this produces a bitstring $b \in \Set{\pm 1}^n$ with some probability $\PP[b | Q, \rho]$.
-These bitstrings contain information about the target observables $O$ as it is compatible with $Q$.
+The framework of classical shadows allows us to rewrite the expectation value $o = \Tr[O\rho]$ which we want to estimate in terms of those random variables accessible in the experiment~\cite{Huang2019PredictingFeatures,Huang2020Predicting}.
+To this end, consider any measurement setting $Q \in \mc{P}^n$ that is \ac{QWC}-compatible with $O$, see \cref{def:compatability}.
+Given a state $\rho$, this produces a bit string $\vec b \in \Set{\pm 1}^n$ with probability $\PP[\vec b \mid Q, \rho]$.
+These bit strings contain information about the target observable $O$ as it is compatible with $Q$.
 Concisely, we have that

 Using Monte-Carlo sampling, this expectation value is estimated by the empirical estimator